![]() |

 Boy B has a broken family.
 One parent is passive, so the pressure is on the other.
-He gets scolding on a daily basis.
+He gets scolded daily.
 When asked what he did wrong, he could not answer.
-He would apologise but then do the same action again.
+He would apologise, but then do the same action again.

 Faith, hope, and love.
 Love is the most important.